-Edit: A key implementation detail of this version of the calculator is that it creates buckets from the current year, and implicitly assumes that the initial buckets have been filled.
-This calculator may not be suitable if you are a younger investor, or more than 10 years away from the planned financial freedom date. (courtesy reddit user caffeineismystyle).
-To help people who have low corpus, an alternative version of the calculator is available – this follows the typical approach of redistributing the buckets at retirement.
+Edit: There are two versions of the calculator – Traditional and Aggressive.
+A key implementation detail of the aggressive version of the calculator is that it creates buckets from the current year, and implicitly assumes that the initial buckets have been filled.
+This calculator may not be suitable if you are a younger investor, or more than 10 years away from the planned financial freedom date. (courtesy reddit user caffeineismylife).
+To help people who have low corpus, and/or many years away from retirement, the traditional version of the calculator is available – this follows the typical approach of redistributing the buckets at retirement.

 Approach – Bucket Strategy Calculator for ‘Early Retirement’

 This tool seeks to apply the bucket strategy to major goals as well as retirement.
 (A corollary of the approach is that there is a single portfolio for all the goals.
 This by itself can lead to a lot of simplicity in how the corpus is managed.)
 I developed this for my personal situation.
 My first child would be in 11th standard in the year that I plan to achieve financial freedom.
 (I may choose to retire at that time, continue working or take a different career – that does not change the goal of financial freedom.)
 My second child is 3 years later in education.
 So in the first 12 years of FF, I would have many large expenses related to my children.